Tactics for Improving Least Squares Estimation: Introduction

-The majorization-minimization (MM) principle \citep{hunter2004atutorial,lange2016mm,lange2000optimization} is our engine for leveraging Moreau envelopes and converting weighted to unweighted least squares.
+The majorization-minimization (MM) principle \cite{hunter2004atutorial,lange2016mm,lange2000optimization} is our engine for leveraging Moreau envelopes and converting weighted to unweighted least squares.
 In minimization, MM iteratively substitutes a surrogate function $g(\bbeta \mid \bbeta_m)$ that majorizes a loss $f(\bbeta)$ around the current iterate $\bbeta_m$.
 Majorization is defined by the tangency condition $g(\bbeta_m \mid \bbeta_m) =f(\bbeta_m)$ and the domination condition $g(\bbeta \mid \bbeta_m)\geq f(\bbeta)$ for all $\bbeta$.
-The surrogate balances two goals, hugging the objective tightly and simplifying minimization.
+The surrogate balances two goals: hugging the objective tightly and simplifying minimization.
 Minimizing the surrogate produces the next iterate $\bbeta_{m+1}$ and drives the objective downhill owing to the conditions

-In maximization, the surrogate minorizes the objective and instead must be maximized.
+In maximization, the surrogate minorizes the objective and must be maximized instead.
 The tangency condition remains intact, but the domination condition $g(\bbeta \mid \bbeta_m)\leq f(\bbeta)$ is now reversed.
-The celebrated EM (expectation-maximization) principle for maximum likelihood estimation with missing data \citep{mclachlan2007algorithm} is a special case of minorization-maximization.
-In the EM setting Jensen's inequality supplies the surrogate as the expectation of the complete data loglikelihood conditional on the observed data.
+The celebrated EM (expectation-maximization) principle for maximum likelihood estimation with missing data \cite{mclachlan2007algorithm} is a special case of minorization-maximization.
+In the EM setting, Jensen's inequality supplies the surrogate as the expectation of the complete data log-likelihood conditional on the observed data.